COVID and Climate Hope

 - Expanded our client list and the number of industries in which we work, helping numerous Fortune 500 and start-up organizations advance their sustainability

 - Partnered with other leading organizations, including the World Wildlife Federation, Eastman, Cummins, Apeel, PTIS, Cameron Wake, and the Oregon Department of Environmental Quality, to offer helpful webinars on a variety of sustainability related topics.
-(Webinars are available on our website for on-demand viewing)
+(Webinars are available on our YouTube Channel website for on-demand viewing.)

 - Developed dozens of blog posts and e-newsletter articles to share emerging trends, tools and resources.
-(You can access our blog and newsletter archive on our website)
+(You can access our blog and e-newsletters on our website)

 - Contributed to the advancement of LCA: Valentina Prado, one of our senior sustainability analysts, authored an article on Energy apportionment in Science Direct, while our founder and CEO Lise Laurin has been active in the SETAC-ACLCA Life Cycle Assessment (LCA) Interest Group’s development of a new LCA Capability Roadmap